-Interactive data interface (http://data.healthymindsnetwork.org/): The interactive data interface is an online database, which houses survey data from the Healthy Minds Study and the Healthy Bodies Study.
+The Interactive Data Interface is an online database which houses survey data from the Healthy Minds Study.
 The interface allows users to explore data quickly and with ease.
 Instructions for using the data interface can be found here.

 Please feel free to view and download the currently available data reports, below:

-Data sets: Anyone, including students, may request the Healthy Minds Study data by completing the following steps.
+Anyone, including students, may request the Healthy Minds Study data by completing the following steps.
 Note that our data sets never contain individual identifiers.
-School names are also de-identified, unless you have an absolute necessity for obtaining school names (view the Data Request Form in Step 3 for further information).
+School names are also de-identified, unless you have an absolute necessity for obtaining school names (view the Data Request Form in Step 2 for further information).

-Step 1: Review the HMS Questionnaire for your desired year for data, below.
-For those using data from 2007 - 2012, review the comprehensive codebook found here.
+Step 1: Review the HMS Questionnaire and Codebook for your desired data, below.
 It may also be helpful to review publications from the Healthy Minds Study; a complete list of publications can be found here.

-(i.e., a data set that includes names of participating institutions--such requests require additional justification, and are subject to additional review)
+(i.e., a data set that either (a) includes regional variables, or (b) includes names of participating institutions–such requisition require additional justification and are subject to additional review.

 We collect the information in the Data Request Form for 3 main reasons: (1) to ensure secure and ethical use of our data, (2) to facilitate collaboration or at least discussion among researchers with similar interests, and (3) to learn more about how our data sets can be useful.